Published 07 May 2026

 - No ownership or handover details

-- No Wix Velo experience for custom-code projects
+- No Wix Velo experience for custom-code work

 - Unrealistic delivery promises